mfaani/mfaani/content/posts/devtools/optimizing-binaries-the-most-simple-binary/index.md

 # Summary
 - Learned how to compile a single file using `swiftc`.
 For a deeper dive on that see this amazing post: [The Swift compiler for beginners
 ](https://theswiftdev.com/the-swift-compiler-for-beginners/)
 - To build your app, your app doesn't just compile.
-It compiles and links.
+It compiles, links and copies things into certain part of an .app directory.
 - Compiling goes from a .swift file to a .o file.
 See same link as above.
 - Linker goes from a number of `.o` files and other file types to an executable.
 - Linker uses the same concept of search path as your mac does.
 See `man ld` for more.